 Mikaela traveled to Atlanta, Ga., and Los Angeles for the NBS Annual Convention, as a freshman and sophomore, respectively.
 She was also featured in a show that was nominated for an award.
 "The NBS provides a tremendous opportunity to network and gain recognition for the films and shows we produce,” says Mikaela.
 "I know it will play a role in realizing my dream of becoming a producer."

-Mikaela credits her involvement in the studio, with NBS, and other Rider programs for making her a good candidate for the internship program.
+Mikaela credits her involvement in the studio, with NBS, and other Rider programs for giving her career a strong start.
 "I had an idea of my career path, but I didn't realize how much Rider would help me.
 My participation in these programs solidified my passion," she says.
 "I have gained invaluable, hands-on experience, and it's truly amazing."
-Mikaela hopes to arrange another internship in Los Angeles in Spring 2018 while taking part in Rider's new Semester in LA immersion program for graduating seniors in communication and journalism.